-Hand formula itself is a recognition of this social policy.
-For this reason, courts do not prohibit such risky activities.
-Instead, they hold liable the tortious actors.
+Courts are aware of the fact that many activities come with social benefits that justify the harm to the victim.
+Indeed, the Hand Formula itself is a recognition of this social policy.
+For this reason courts do not prohibit risky activities, although they do impose liability on the tortious actors.
 The imposition of liability ensures that the act produces more social benefits than harms.
 The following example is illustrative:

 Example 2: Polluting Factories.
 A number of factories are located next to the plaintiff's property.
-None of the factories alone can destroy the plaintiff's property.
+Like in Tidal Oil, none of the factories alone can destroy the plaintiff's property.
 Only if three or more factories operate without care will the plaintiff's property be harmed and destroyed.
 The value of the plaintiff's property is \$90.
-Each factory expects to benefit \$20 from the activity.
+Each factory expects to benefits \$20 from the activity.
 Taking care is impossible (or too costly).

 Here, producing and polluting is beneficial if at least five factories engage in the activity (20x5>90).
-A liability rule aided with a causation theory like the substantial factor doctrine can achieve this result.
-One, two, three, or even four factories will not engage in the activity because the expected liability of each (90, 90/2, 90/3, 90/4, respectively) will outweigh the \$20 private benefit.
+The substantial factor doctrine achieves this result by holding each tortious actor liable.
+One, two, three or even four factories will not engage in the activity because the expected liability of each (90, 90/2, 90/3, 90/4 respectively) will outweigh the \$20 private benefit.
 But five factories will be better off if they all engage in the activity because each can expect a profit of \$2 (20-90/5).
 In cases like Tidal Oil, courts justify the activity (even if indirectly so).
 They hold the actors liable, but aware of the large benefits that these activities entail, they refuse to issue injunctions that would bring them to a halt.
-After all, in a pristine, pollution-free world, one could not drive cars, construct roads, or produce electricity.
+After all, in a pristine, pollution-free world, one could not drive cars, construct roads or produce electricity.